 Formex report: How to use the trade show as a pattern designer

-Formex is the Swedish trade show for interior design that takes place at Älvsjömässan just south of Stockholm twice a year - in January and August.
-Here is a review of how Formex and other trade shows like it can be valuable and how to make the most of it as a visiting pattern designer.
+Formex is the Swedish trade show for interior design that takes place twice a year (January and August) at Älvsjömässan just south of Stockholm.
+This is an article about how Formex and other trade shows like it can be of value for pattern designers.

-I've been to Formex as a visitor for a few years now, and since the very first visit I have pondered whether I should exhibit myself sometime or not.
-But not anymore.
-Now I know I won't.
+I've been to Formex as a visitor for a few years now and since the very first time I have pondered whether I should exhibit myself or not.
+At the moment the answer is no, I shouldn’t.
+Why is that?

-Because in my opinion, Formex and other trade shows with the same concept is not for pattern designers .
-Well, at least not the way we think it is anyway.
+Well, in my opinion, Formex and other trade shows with the same concept is not for pattern designers .
+I will explain what I mean by that in a moment.

 This year though, I was a part of the exhibition though, as Gemstone was a shown in the booth of Svanefors.
 And that type of participation is exactly what I'm aiming for :-).
 I made a short separate post about this if you're curious:

-First, I’d like to clarify who this trade show is for - from a pattern designers point of view.
-Well, there are a handful of visitor groups to mention.
+First, I’d like to clarify who Formex and trade shows like it is for - from a pattern designers point of view.

 2) The second group of visitors to consider is the press.
-For every trade show there will be some journalists visiting, wanting to make a story of the current trends, news and newcomers when it comes to exhibitors and designers.
+For every trade show there will be journalists visiting, wanting to find something newsworthy to write about for their newspaper, magazine, site or even blog.
+In general it’s about the current trends, news and newcomers.

 Now there are probably more, and sub groups, but these are the main ones to consider.